sdqali/site/content/blog/2025-11-27-keeping-a-mid-2011-macbook-air-running-with-linux.markdown

 ghissueid: 152
 bbissueid: 145
 ---

-I have a 2011 vintage MacBook Air that has not seen much usage.
-I purchased it from a previous employer's auction of used computers.
-It did just enough things - browsing, watching videos, working on documents, and writing some code in a pinch.
+I have a 2011 vintage MacBook Air that has not seen much usage recently.
+It was originally purchased from a previous employer's auction of used computers.
+It did just enough things right - browsing, watching videos, working on documents, and writing some code in a pinch.
 Somewhere along the way, the battery stopped holding a charge and the MacBook became tethered to a power cable.
-This led me to replacing the battery, following tools, replacement battery and excellent instructions from iFixit[^1].
+This led me to replacing the battery - it was easy enough using tools, replacement battery and excellent instructions from iFixit[^1].

 <!--more-->